Timtaran/Timtaran/README.md

 <pre>
 👶 14 y.o. developer with 4 year coding experience 👶
 🐍 Creating bots and backend using python 🐍
+🏔️ Creating simple websites using Nuxt and Vue 🏔️
-📖 Learning Rust and Java for future projects 📖
+📖 Learning Java for future projects 📖
 🪟 Using Windows • Linux • Android 🪟
 </pre>
 <br>